geodynamics/Rayleigh/doc/source/User_Guide/overview.rst

 Gary Glatzmaier and Thomas Clune described in: :cite:`GLATZMAIER1984461`, :cite:`Glatzmaier1999`

-  Glatzmaier, G.A., 1984,Numerical simulations of stellar convective dynamos.
+  Glatzmaier, G.A., 1984, Numerical simulations of stellar convective dynamos.
 I. the model and method, *J. Comp.
 Phys.*, 55(3), 461-484.
 ISSN 0021-9991, doi:10.1016/0021-9991(84)90033-0.

   Clune, T.C., Elliott, J.R., Miesch, M.S.,Toomre, J., and Glatzmaier, G.A., 1999,
   Computational aspects of a code to study rotating turbulent convection in spherical shells, Parallel Comp., 25, 361-380.